VikramSinghMTL/singh.gg/src/site/notes/50 Works/Research/Data Analysis.md

 #### Relatedness – Significant Increase (p = 0.0295, d = 0.43, Moderate Effect)

 SDT posits that Relatedness improves when students feel connected to others and perceive their contributions as meaningful (Deci & Ryan, 2000).
-Your intervention led to a significant increase in Relatedness, suggesting that the peer feedback process within the game helped students feel more connected to their peers.
+My intervention led to a significant increase in Relatedness, suggesting that the peer feedback process within the game helped students feel more connected to their peers.

 This aligns with research showing that collaborative game-based learning environments can strengthen peer interactions by making social engagement a meaningful component of the experience (Sailer et al., 2017).
 The game likely helped students see peer feedback as a shared experience rather than an isolated task, which increased their sense of connection with their classmates.

 Implications for Game-Based Learning Design

-Your findings contribute to the understanding of game-based learning interventions in higher education.
+My findings contribute to the understanding of game-based learning interventions in higher education.
 Based on these results, future iterations of the intervention could be improved by:
 1. Enhancing Competence Support:
 	- Providing structured training on effective feedback before integrating it into the game.
 	- Incorporating real-time feedback or exemplars to help students see what “good feedback” looks like.